-- 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager. - Other portable electrical equipment as used by residents in communal areas is also subject to periodic PAT testing. - 5) The fixed electrical installation shall be tested every 5 years.
-The date of the last test was 19/02/25.
+- 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - Hot working is not normally carried out.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+This information is held by the Estate Services Manager. - 4) The fixed electrical installation shall be tested every 5 years.
+The date of the last test was 20/10/2023 date of next inspection is 20/10/28